Vedant1202/to-do-task-manager-adonis/README.md

 You can use an online key pair generator like [this](https://travistidwell.com/jsencrypt/demo/).

 - After generating keys, name then as `public.key` and `private.key` and copy the files in `to-do-api/keys/`.
 - For easy installation sample keys have been provided in `to-do-api/keys/`.
+Rename them as `public.key` and `private.key` respectively.

 To install backend dependencies